Cyfrin/foundry/crates/config/README.md

 ## foundry.toml

-Foundry's tools search for a `foundry.toml` or the filename in a `FOUNDRY_CONFIG` environment variable starting at the current working directory.
+Foundry's tools search for a `foundry.toml` or the filename in a `cyfrin_foundry_config` environment variable starting at the current working directory.
 If it is not found, the parent directory, its parent directory, and so on are searched until the file is found or the root is reached.
 But the typical location for the global `foundry.toml` would be `~/.foundry/foundry.toml`, which is also checked.
-If the path set in `FOUNDRY_CONFIG` is absolute, no such search takes place and the absolute path is used directly.
+If the path set in `cyfrin_foundry_config` is absolute, no such search takes place and the absolute path is used directly.

 In `foundry.toml` you can define multiple profiles, therefore the file is assumed to be _nested_, so each top-level key